soccermatics/Soccermatics/course/source/index.rst

 **Application to participate in the course opens in Feb/March each year** (i.e. half a year before the course start).

-**Professionals:** If you are a part of a footballing organisation, then it is possible to take this course as part of further education.
+**Professionals:** If you are a part of a footballing organisation, then it is possible to take this between September and November each year.
 The professional course has less formal requirements for entry, allowing your organisitaion to benefit from it.
 We help participants to work with their own data on the assignments.
 In 2022, we have a group of